- Easy Level Progression

 As battle passes do have a cycling system (when one ends, a new one begins, even if not immediately), it is important to determine how long you want your own battle pass’s cycle to be.
 A lower duration increases the chance of individual purchases, as players can have a month where they are more active in-game and choose that month as a good time for a battle pass, while a longer period can give you better prices and better retention for those players that do opt to make the commitment.

 Add the diagram to your Machinations (big, blue button top right of the embedded diagram), and open up the Chart.
-Clicking on Quick Plays will get us through 20 simulations of the model and we can quickly have a look at the Chart and see how our player is doing.
+Clicking on Batch Plays will get us through 20 simulations of the model and we can quickly have a look at the Chart and see how our player is doing.

 We can see here that our player averages a level of 20 when the battle pass ends (40 days pass).